by Mary E. lowd

 “Or me,” LeGuin grumbled.

-The rabbit looked up him, eyes shining with the reflected light of the moon.
+The rabbit looked up at him, eyes shining with the reflected light of the moon.
 “I am so sorry,” he said.

 “It’s okay,” LeGuin reassured the bunny.
 Although, it wasn’t okay.
 But the choice to lure him down here, to risk his health, had not been Sharro’s alone.
 “I understand.
 The stakes are high.”